ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 > Connect to LNbits account

-<p>LNbits is using LNDhub interface for accounts.</p>
+LNbits is using LNDhub interface for accounts.

-<p>Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.</p>
+Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.

 1. In your your LNbits instance, go to LNDhub extension and select the wallet you want to connect in Zeus (if you have many).
 2. You could use two types of accounts: "invoice only" (only receive) or "admin" (send/receive).